Bursaries

 In October 2023, with support from other funders, the Wee Bursary was launched in Glasgow.
 Supporting children and young people (11-25 years), the bursary has a range of referral partners from schools and youth based organisations across Glasgow.

-In October 2025, with support from other funders, the Brummie Bursary was launched in Birmingham.
-Supporting young people (16-25 years) the bursary has a range of referral partners from youth based organisations across Birmingham
+In October 2025 the Brummie Bursary was launched in Birmingham with support from other funders.
+The programme supports young people aged 16-25 through a network of referral partners from youth based organisations across the city.

-We are developing our plans for 2 further city based bursaries in Edinburgh and London.
-We hope to have those launched in 2026.
-In the meantime the Foundation will continue to solely fund bursaries in those 2 cities: supporting young people overcome hardship and providing financial help towards costs including work ready qualifications, energy bills, food, clothing, IT and data kit, and travel.
+We are developing our plans for a further city based bursary in London.
+We hope to launch in 2026.
+In the meantime the Foundation will continue to solely fund bursaries in London: supporting young people overcome hardship and providing financial help towards costs including work ready qualifications, energy bills, food, clothing, IT and data kit, and travel.

 The Foundation’s financial education partner Money Ready acts as a referral partner.
 It supports the young people who apply for a bursary to improve their own financial education through online and in-person programmes: encouraging a more sustainable approach and upskilling young people to more effectively manage their future finances.